jackskj/protoc-gen-map/README.md

 ```
 The above query will translate to "select addr from user_addresses where username = $1" for postgres (? for mysql).

 Note: You must specify the database dialect name in the mapper object to use this feature.
-Supported dialects include: mysql, postgre, mssql, and sqlite3.
+Supported dialects include: mysql, postgres, mssql, and sqlite3.

 ## Callbacks